egesarac/egesarac.github.io/_pages/about.md

 # News

+<span style="color:gray">Apr '23.</span> Our paper *Regular Methods for Operator Precedence Languages* is accepted for publication at ICALP 2023.

 <span style="color:gray">Mar '23.</span> I will be attending ETAPS 2023 to present our work at FoSSaCS.
 Come say hi!

 <span style="color:gray">Dec '22.</span> Our paper *Quantitative Safety and Liveness* is accepted for publication at FoSSaCS 2023.